Florida Wants To Import Medicine From Canada. But How Would That Work? - WJCT

 And maybe that’s the point.

-Just before he signed the bill last week at The Villages, a large retirement community outside of Orlando, Florida’s governor said the law was already making a difference.
+Just before Florida’s governor signed the bill last week at The Villages, a large retirement community outside Orlando, he said the law was already making a difference.

 The room broke into applause.